kimmobrunfeldt/progressbar.js/README.md

     *Signature must match `from`*

 * `step` Function called for each animation step.
-Tweened values and reference to progress bar SVG path are passed as parameters.
+Tweened values and reference to attachment are passed as parameters.
+Attachment can be reference to any object you need to modify within step function.
+Built-in shapes pass references to their selves as attachment.
 Default: `function() {}`.

     **This function is called multiple times per second.
     To make sure animations run smoothly, keep it minimal.**